The tester role is quite fun but comes with a share of challenges. Let’s look at some of them:

 Working as a tester in a big corporation was probably the best thing that happened to me in my career.
 I can’t stress enough how lucky I am for doing the most enjoyable work in the world.

-On the one hand, it is challenging and it requires a constant gain of knowledge (which btw, I think is a huge asset).
+However, it can also be quite challenging as it requires a constant gain of knowledge (which btw, I think is a huge asset).

 Of course, I’m kidding about the last one.
 But most testers I know are happy with what they are doing and enjoy their testing career.

-And this is where my story begins and so this article.
+And this is where my story begins and so is this article.